 When braced, it looks exactly like the Korean horn bow; it is very hard to tell them apart.
 When shot, it performs almost exactly like a horn bow; I had a report from an owner that he shot a 500gr. arrow from a 55# Hwarang bow at 211fps!
 I have shot 405gr. bamboos at close to 220fps and the same weight carbons at 236fps.
 Another person shot an 800gr. arrow from a 70# Hwarang bow at 180+fps and blew through the target!
 As for distance, I shot a 405gr. arrow from a 51# Hwarang bow 230 yards (in Korean traditional archery, we are shooting at targets 159 yards away) without even trying hard.

-The price* is $450 (USD), which includes the bow, two bowstrings, bow sock, and shipping direct from Korea.
-A zipper case is available for an extra $20.
-To order, fill in the and send it to Thomas Duvernay at:
+The price* is $450 (USD), which includes the bow, two bowstrings, bow sock, and shipping direct from Korea (Some countries require extra shipping).
+A zipper case is available for an extra $30.

 To order, fill in the